justusdecker/Application-Manager/docs/auto-docs.md

 ## LinkedInJobs
 Specialized Class for LinkedInJob-Operations.
 Inherits all CRUD-Functions from SQL and expand these by LinkedInJob-Logic.

+## CVC
+Specialized Class for CV-Operations.
+Inherits all CRUD-Functions from SQL and expand these by CV-Logic.

 ## read
 Retrieves a record by its ID.